YordanDobrev97/resume/README.md

-My CV written on HTML, CSS and JavaScript
+My CV written on HTML and CSS